International Holding Company: History

-The Government of Pakistan divested its majority stake in the state-owned First Women Bank Limited (FWBL) to Abu Dhabi-based International Holding Company (IHC) in October 2025.
-The transaction, reportedly valued at $14.6 million for the government's 82.64% shareholding.
+In October 2025, the Government of Pakistan divested its 82.64% majority stake in the state-owned First Women Bank Limited (FWBL) to IHC in a transaction reportedly valued at $14.6 million.
 As part of the agreement, IHC committed to injecting an additional Rs.
 6.8 billion to ensure the bank meets the State Bank of Pakistan's minimum capital requirement of Rs.
 10 billion over a five-year period.
-IHC has announced plans to transform the bank into a modern, AI-enabled financial institution, including modernizing its core banking infrastructure, expanding its branch network from 42 to 200 in the medium term, and rebranding to reflect a broader mandate for financial inclusion across Pakistan.
-Pakistani officials, including Prime Minister Shehbaz Sharif, hailed the deal as a milestone that would strengthen economic ties and pave the way for further foreign direct investment from the UAE.
+IHC also announced plans to modernize its core banking infrastructure and expand its branch network from 42 to 200 in the medium term.